MiguelVeiro/Kubernetes-cluster/README.md

 kubectl apply -f ./cert-manager/cert-manager-cluster-issuer.yml
 ```

-> **Note**: This command may throw out an error about cert-manager's webhook.
+> This command may throw out an error about cert-manager's webhook.
 This is because the Kubernetes API needs to trust the webhook's certificate.
 Waiting a few seconds and retrying the command should be enough for a correct creation.

 ## Sources